Parkjung2016/UtilLibrary/README.md

 ### How to use
-- Download `PJHUtilLibrary.dll` from the Assets below.
+- Download `PJHUtilLibrary.dll` and `PJHUtilLibrary_Editor.dll` from the Assets below.
 - Place it into your Unity project's `Plugins` folder.